eclipse-archived/codewind-vscode/dev/src/test/README-Tests.md

 - The `LocalStart` test must run second, to start Codewind.
 This will eventually be replacable by creating a remote connection and providing that to the other tests instead.
 - All Project tests must run after the `Creation` test.

-The order in the suite file is followed, due to how `index.ts` loads the tests instead of letting Mocha discover them with a glob.
+The order in the suite file is followed, due to how `Index.ts` loads the tests instead of letting Mocha discover them with a glob.
 In that case, alphabetical order would be used.

 ### What's up with the "wrapper" `describe` blocks, and `stub` tests?